“I am terrified of having any work done at the dentist’s which involves my mouth being numbed. When my mouth is numb I feel like I am choking.”

 Even if you don’t have a history of any of the above, it could be speculated that human beings may be genetically predisposed to interpret numbness as a threat.
 For example, numbness is a common symptom of poisoning.
 So if your body were to interpret the numbness as an effect of having been poisoned (even though your rational mind is perfectly aware that’s not the case), this could produce a panic reaction in response to the threat your body perceives.
 Being aware that the feelings of panic originate in very “primitive”, life-preserving parts of your brain may help some people override the feelings of fear and panic they experience with the more “rational” parts of their brain.

-Also, the word “numb” is often used in a negative way.
+The word “numb” is often used in a negative way.
 When people receive bad or devastating news they are said to feel “numb” so the phrase “nice and numb” does not sit easy on a subconscious level with some people.
-So even though this phrase can be a great comfort to people who are afraid of feeling pain at the dentist’s, it can sometimes backfire, because a person who has one or more of the above fears may be unable to interpret numbness as a positive feeling.
+So even though this phrase can be a great comfort to people who are afraid of feeling pain during dental procedures, it can sometimes backfire, because a person who has one or more of the above fears may be unable to interpret numbness as a positive feeling.

 By working with a friendly dentist and gaining positive experiences of dental treatment, the numbing sensation will hopefully begin to feel less threatening and more familiar and comfortable.
 Of course, we don’t suggest that you volunteer for lots of treatment and injections to achieve this level of comfort.
 It is also achievable simply by being prepared for what to expect and – more importantly – what not to expect.